MaraRinn/WOLF-Tutorial/wiki_page.md

 The *Depots* pane lists all your active WOLF Depots.
 Since you have no depots yet, it's empty.

-## WOLF Modules
+# WOLF Depots

 Now that the KSC WOLF Biome is surveyed, we need to deploy a WOLF depot.
 Before we do that though, have a quick look at the modules that make up the WOLF system, then we'll go over the rules of deploying them.

+## WOLF Modules

-Switch to the *Planner* pane in the **WOLF Dashboard**, and select the "WOLF" parts group in the selection pane on the left, then start planning this depot with a **WOLF Fabricator Module**:
+From the SPH scene, open the *Planner* pane in the **WOLF Dashboard**, and select the "WOLF" parts group in the selection pane on the left, then start planning this depot with a **WOLF Fabricator Module**:

 ![SPH scene showing WOLF Dashboard open on Planning pane with a WOLF Fabricator Module added as the first piece of the vessel under construction](https://i.imgur.com/PzDhvPY.jpg)